Madhumathi-2009/Skill-Verse-Notes/README.md

 # 📘**Skill-Verse-Notes**
 # ✨ GitHub essentials for non-programmers notes ✨

 Welcome to my notes!
-This repository contains simple explanations of Git and GitHub with examples, perfect for beginners.
+This repository contains my handwritten class notes from Skill Verse sessions on GitHub Essentials with examples, perfect for beginners.

 ## 📑 Table of Contents
 - Version Control
-- Advantages of version control
 - Introduction to GitHub
-- Features of Git
-- Key Terms - Git
-- Git Workflow Chart
 - Introduction to Git
-- Features of GitHub
-- Key Terms - GitHub
 - GIT vs GITHUB

 ## ⏪ Version Control
 ##### A system that records every changes made to this file over time